Synthetixio/SIPs/content/sccp/sccp-170.md

 <!--A short (~200 word) description of the variable change proposed.-->

-The parameter determines the maximum amount of ETH that can be minted with the ETH wrappr.
+The parameter determines the maximum amount of ETH that can be minted with the sETH wrappr.

 ## Motivation